containers/automation_images/README.md

    as before, packer will force-overwrite any broken/partially created images automatically.

-6. Produce the GCE VM Cache Images, equivalent to the operations outlined in *overview step 3*.
+6. Produce the VM Cache Images, equivalent to the operations outlined in *overview step 3*.
 Execute the following command (still within the debug image-builder container): ``make cache_images``.